ProfessionalCSharp/ProfessionalCSharp2021/1_CS/Delegates/Readme.md

 # Readme - Code Samples for Chapter 7, Delegates, Lambdas, and Events

+**Delegates, Lambdas, and Events** covers .NET pointers to methods, lambda expressions with closures, and .NET events.

 This chapter contains the following code samples:

 * GetAStringDemo (declaring a *delegate* to a simple method)